qooxdoo/documentation/6.0/development/cli/packages.md

 version (or in fact, any
 ["tree-ish" expression](https://stackoverflow.com/questions/4044368/what-does-tree-ish-mean-in-git)
-that GitHub supports, you can use the `--release` parameter or add the version with an '@' sign like so
+that GitHub supports, you can use the `--release` parameter or add the version with an '@' sign like so:

 ```bash
 qx install qooxdoo/qxl.apiviewer --release v1.1.0